 Tom who has body dysmorphia, lives alone & is very low.
-Pray for healing, that his medication is right & constant & for his family as they support him.

 Those within our Church Family who have serious medical needs or are going through a difficult time but do not wish them to be shared.
 The Lord Jesus knows who they are and their need of healing, please seek him asking that they be made whole.

 SUNDAY VIDEOCASTS from 10.00am.
 This week we begin our new series of FRONTLINE SUNDAYS produced by the London Institute of Contemporary Christianity (LICC).
 This is a companion to the series Fruitfulness on the Frontline which we ran at WBBC in early 2020.
 You can find the videocast link via www.wbbc.org.uk where you’ll also find the link to the audio podcast version.
 Or go to Google or YouTube & search for Whitley Bay Baptist Church.

 You can find the link to the videocast via the home page.